jonaro00/II1302/README.md

 - Develop. 😎

 To put the board into programming mode:

-- Press the RESET button, then the FLASH button.
+- Press and hold down the RESET button, then the FLASH button.
 - Then release RESET and finally release FLASH.
 - After uploading you have to leave the programming mode, so press RESET shortly.

 ## Testing